ioi-israel/server-setup/README.md

 * In OutputOnly tasks, automatically zip the input files and include it as an attachment.
 Consider running the files through `unix2dos`, for contestants who use Windows.
 * Documentation about requests.
 Note the `GitoliteRequest.py` script needs to know the path to the requests directory separately, because it is run by a different user.
 Add the main user to the `gitolite3` group.
 * Documentation about NFS locks and safety, both in the requests directory and in the repositories directory.
-* Documentation about adding an SSH key, and starting ssh-agent, for internally cloning repositories.
-* Documentation about `gitolite/gitolite.conf`.
 * Documentation about maintenance mode, including `public/images/stop-sign.svg`.
 * Lock down read permissions for `/var/lib/gitolite3`.
 * Documentation about passive analysis mode (year >= 3000).